yduf/yduf.github.io/_posts/2017-11-16-TerminalImageViewer.md

 published: true
 tags: cli image viewer term
 ---
-> How to display image in cli terminal
+> How to display image & interactive GUI in cli terminal

 - [TerminalImageViewer](https://github.com/stefanhaustein/TerminalImageViewer) a Small C++ program to display images in a (modern) terminal using RGB ANSI codes and unicode block graphics characters